FokkeZB/Meetup/README.md

 # Meetup API
 This a very simple, one-file, PHP client for accessing most of the [Meetup API](http://www.meetup.com/meetup_api/).
+Some parameters are included behind the scenes so you don't have to using array_merge when the parameters have fixed values like signed or response_type depending on the nature of the request.

 ## Quick Start